-This part provides OMB guidance only to Federal agencies.
-Publication of this guidance in the Code of Federal Regulations does not change its nature—it is guidance and not regulation.
-Federal agencies' implementation of the guidance governs the rights and responsibilities of other persons affected by the drug-free workplace requirements.
+This part provides guidance to Federal agencies.
+Publication of this guidance in the Code of Federal Regulations (CFR) does not change its nature—it is guidance and not regulation.
+Federal agencies' implementation of this guidance governs the rights and responsibilities of other persons affected by the drug-free workplace requirements.

 § 182.20 What must a Federal agency do to implement the guidance?

-To comply with the requirement in Section 41 U.S.C.
-705 for Governmentwide regulations, each Federal agency that awards grants or cooperative agreements or makes other financial assistance awards that are subject to the drug-free workplace requirements in subparts A through F of the guidance must issue a regulation consistent with those subparts.
+To comply with the requirement in 41 U.S.C.
+8106 for government-wide regulations, each Federal agency that awards grants or cooperative agreements or makes other financial assistance awards that are subject to the drug-free workplace requirements in subparts A through F of the guidance must issue a regulation consistent with those subparts.

 § 182.25 What must a Federal agency address in its implementation of the guidance?